JonMercer/TimeWAV/README.md

 - Replace file strings with URLs
 - Create better messages when exception caught
 - Modify tests to they're not dependent in my system folder structure
+- Find out how to properly test for exceptions

 # Features
 - Prevent merging if it already exists.
 Save processing time